How to Register for a Sales Tax Permit in Tennessee

 In addition to the statewide tax, there are additional local option taxes that may be added by city and/or county governments.
 To find sales tax rates, see sales tax rates by address from the Tennessee Department of Revenue.

 When are Tennessee sales tax returns due?

-The Department of Revenue will determine a filing frequency based on the expected volume of sales, which will be monthly, quarterly or annually.
+The Department of Revenue will determine a filing frequency based on the expected sales volume, which will be monthly, quarterly, or annually.

 Even if the business had no sales during the reporting period, a filing is still required indicating no sales occurred.

-Wholesalers and distributors will require a sales tax number and a completed Tennessee Certificate of Resale to document the items being purchased are for resale.
+Wholesalers and distributors will require a sales tax number and a completed Tennessee Certificate of Resale (also referred to as a Tennessee seller’s permit, resale certificate, wholesale license, or sales tax exemption certificate) to document the items being purchased are for resale.